Joshua Banks Mailman: Milton Babbitt (and Portmantonality)

-“Mailman…is of the new generation of musicians who have absorbed the text and sense of Milton's music as a natal environment and think naturally within its terms” says Benjamin Boretz Mailman is acknowledged for developing a flexible approach, and for drawing attention to and theorizing liminal periodicity (usually some “lopsided groove” arising from recurrence of two recurring time-points among others, a phenomenon called ‘time-point permeation’), and because of “focusing on ways in which passages of [Babbitt’s] music can both function in a serial [ serialism ] context and reference tonality”, Mailman is acknowledged for his systematic interpretation of Babbitt’s 12-tone music as a sequence of tonal jazz chord changes, also known as ‘portmantonality’ (double entendre allusions to jazz and Tin Pan Alley songs), as well as, related to this, for demonstrating the analogy of jazz improvisation for Babbitt’s practice of composing note-by-note details somewhat spontaneously based on a pitch chart.
+“Mailman…is of the new generation of musicians who have absorbed the text and sense of Milton's music as a natal environment and think naturally within its terms” says Benjamin Boretz Mailman is acknowledged for developing a flexible approach, and for drawing attention to and theorizing liminal periodicity (usually some “lopsided groove” arising from recurrence of two recurring time-points among others, a phenomenon called ‘time-point permeation’), and because of “focusing on ways in which passages of [Babbitt’s] music can both function in a serial context and reference tonality”, Mailman is acknowledged for his systematic interpretation of Babbitt’s 12-tone music as a sequence of tonal jazz chord changes, also known as ‘portmantonality’ (double entendre allusions to jazz and Tin Pan Alley songs), as well as, related to this, for demonstrating the analogy of jazz improvisation for Babbitt’s practice of composing note-by-note details somewhat spontaneously based on a pitch chart, somewhat analogous to a jazz lead sheet.
 In this way, as Zachary Bernstein explains it:

 Mailman posits an improvisatory character to Babbitt’s music and his treatment of precompositional materials.
 Building on George Lewis’s work on improvisation, Mailman imagines Babbitt improvising among the many possibilities his partially ordered aggregates permit.
 Examples are drawn from Composition for Four Instruments, Semi-Simple Variations, and Whirled Series.
 Mailman offers a playful corrective to myths that Babbitt’s music is strictly determined.

+Thus both the ‘portmantonality’ and improvisatory characterizations that Mailman offers counteract the common misconception that Babbitt’s way of composition was algorithmic, that once an array had been selected for pitches and rhythms, and once parameters for instrumental and registral projection had been determined, then the rest (the sonic details heard) would follow trivially.
+“But this [common misconception] could not be further from the case,” as Mead remarks.
+“Mailman 2019…[demonstrates how] Babbitt’s compositional technique sets limits on the choices he could make in the process of writing but it did not make these choices automatically.”

+In these ways Mailman’s work has fueled the newly emerging consensus that the more fruitful way of viewing Babbitt’s serialism is as “creat[ing] a musical space within which he could be creative” and as an “instance of the American tendency to put together unexpected combinations of influences, just to see what happens.”